Car Loans For Casual Workers

 3. Minimum income

-Lenders may require that you have a minimum annual income, such as $15,000 to $35,000 per year, to provide car loans for casual workers.
+Some lenders may require that you have a minimum annual income to provide car loans for casual workers.
 This can vary between lenders.
-You can show your annual income with previous years tax returns.
+You can show your annual income with previous years tax returns or payslips.

 4. Good credit history

-If you can show that you've always paid your bills, have a consistent savings history, and have repaid any past loans on time, you'll be in a good position to apply for a casual worker car loan.
+Like all loans, credit history is a huge factor.
+If you can show that you've always paid your bills, have a consistent savings history, and have repaid any past loans on time, you'll be in a good position to apply for a car loan as a casual worker.

-Some lenders require that you work a minimum number of hours each week, such as 25 hours per week, to increase your likelihood of being able to afford your casual work loan repayments.
+Some lenders require that you work a minimum number of hours each week, for example 25 hours per week.
+This can increase your likelihood of being able to afford your casual work loan repayments.

 To increase your chances of approval, here's some tips to prove your creditworthiness, and increase your chances of approval for a casual employment loan.